aradhikachawla/FleetManagement/README.md

 11) Flow on Fleet Buses  can be used any time to run the batch file to kick off the maintenance records for 5000 miles service for 60 seater buses

+Note : Data Creation flow has been created for Bus and Garage and added - Flow - Create the Data.

 Apex Trigger
 1) CalculateResaleValue